nathanielshak/advancedprogramming/Lesson1/macsetup.md

 		brew install python

-Okay, after the terminal starts going crazy from that last command, you should be good.
+Okay, after the terminal finishes going crazy from that last command, you should be good.
 You can check to see if it all worked by typing:

 	python --version